operate-first/operate-first.github.io-old/content/projects-overview/index.md

     Github Repo : https://github.com/aicoe-aiops/data-science-workflows

-3. **Insights Configuration Files Analysis** : Red Hat Insights is a tool that provides analytics for Red Hat systems.
-It collects the system data to find vulnerabilities through manually written rules.
-The systems data is collected periodically and stored in a warehouse for data analysis.
-The data comprises hardware and software description, configurations, and logs of the systems.
-In this project, the focus is on analysis of configuration files.
-Some of these files are written by experts and customized by users such as the tuned files.
-Others are completely configured by end users such as the sssd configuration files.
-This project aims to develop data-driven methods to analyze these configuration files and detect misconfiguration in these files.
+3. **Configuration Files Analysis** : Software systems have become more flexible and feature-rich.
+For example, the configuration file for MySQL has more than 200 configuration entries with different subentries.
+As a result, configuring these systems is a complicated task and frequently causes configuration errors.
+Currently, in most cases, misconfigurations are detected by manually specified rules.
+However, this process is tedious and not scalable.
+In this project, we propose data-driven methods to detect misconfigurations by discovering frequently occurring patterns in configuration files.

     Github Repo : https://github.com/aicoe-aiops/configuration-files-analysis